spesmilo/electrum-server/README-IRC.md

 `report_host` is a an optional fully-qualified domain name (FQDN) of your Electrum server instead of `host`.
 It is used as part of the name field in IRC for incoming client connections.
-This is useful in a NAT setup where you bind to a private IP locally but have an external IP and set up at your router and external DNS.
+This is useful in a NAT setup where you bind to a private IP locally but have an external IP set up at your router and external DNS.

 `report_stratum_tcp_port`, `report_stratum_http_port`, `report_stratum_tcp_ssl_port`,
 `report_stratum_http_ssl_port` are optional settings for a port number to be reported in the